 Players will go west through positions 6 to 1, then if they still haven't found the key, backtrack to position 7 on the other side of the map.
 Generally positions 1, 2 and 7 (and maybe 3) are considered bad and will often prompt a reset.

 The position selection occurs when you'd expect it to - the moment you enter UGB1.
-At this point, the game creates an 7-value array where index 0 initially contains position 0, index 1 contains position 1, and so on.
+At this point, the game creates an 7-value array where the initial value at index 0 is position 0, index 1 is position 1, and so on.
 Then, it goes through a simple swapping algorithm:

 The randomness is provided (on PC) by Windows' rand() function (with all 7 calls performed in succession), and the game uses modulo arithmetic itself to generate a value 0 to 6.
 The game on console may use a different random number function.

-There's a very small uneven distribution, mostly caused by the modulo 7.
-But more importantly, because of how the positions are swapped one after another, earlier positions are more likely to be swapped multiple times.
+There's a very small uneven distribution in the RN generator.
+But moreso, because of how the positions are swapped one after another, earlier positions are more likely to be swapped multiple times.
 This means some permutations are more likely than others.
 This would normally create distinct curves on a frequency distribution chart (see further down), but because the game's positions 0 to 6 are not the same as the community's positions 1 to 7, some points are swapped around.

-After swapping, the positions in indexes 0 to 4 are used to place five items:
+After swapping, these five items are placed at the positions in indexes 0 to 4: